 Business rates, commonly known as non-domestic rates, are an annual tax on the income of non-domicile land.
 Rates were a customary property tax with medieval origins, which was originally used to finance the communal service of formalized local public works.
 The first survey of the rates was begun in the twelfth century.
 It replaced the previously assessed communal rates and was replaced in the eighteenth century by the modern Rates.
 Today they are an important mechanism for enabling English taxpayers to assess their property tax liability and pay it in full at the appropriate rate.

 There are two basic methods of calculating business rates: the reg and revaluation process.
-Both use modern techniques based on historical data and current market appraisals to assign a new rate to previously assessed properties.
+Both tend to use modern techniques based on historical data and current business appraisals trend to assign a new rate to previously assessed properties.
 Although the traditional method remains in place, it has been made easier by the introduction of new software designed specifically for the purpose.
 These programs enable the valuation to be carried out accurately and provide valuable inputs for the valuation.
 Revaluation is based on recent sales prices of similar properties and businesses.

 Property owners can use business rates reliefs to minimize their annual tax bill.
 When the property is bought, owners usually pay a fixed rate.
 Over time, as the property is built up in equity, the owner can elect to pay business rates reliefs on an annual basis or to capitalize the investment and pay it off completely.
 This ensures lower taxation on subsequent years.